_____________

 Past and upcoming presentations by MOST Fellows

-- December 15, 2024 — “Clocks, Chords, and Counting: Exploring hidden structures of mathematics through the number 12” featuring Juliana Bukoski (in person)
+- December 15, 2024 — “Clocks, Chords, and Counting: Exploring hidden structures of mathematics through the number 12” featuring Juliana Bukoski (in person — click here to watch a video of the presentation)

-- November 24, 2024 — “A Detective’s Guide to Graph Theory” featuring Rachel Lawrence (in person)
+- November 24, 2024 — “A Detective’s Guide to Graph Theory” featuring Rachel Lawrence (in person — click here to watch a video of the presentation)

-- October 20, 2024 — “I Will Not Excuse Your Dear Aunt Sally: An Exploration of Algebraic Operations” featuring Katie Grebel (in person)
+- October 20, 2024 — “I Will Not Excuse Your Dear Aunt Sally: An Exploration of Algebraic Operations” featuring Katie Grebel (in person — click here to watch a video of the presentation)

 - May 31, 2024 — Family Fridays: “Dazzling Diffraction Patterns” with Sarah Goodman (in person)